 But my personal life… it’s always been hands off.
 Until now.

-It wasn’t until I was laid off this summer and left to my own devices that I realized: not only do I have a lot to say (what can I say, I’m a storyteller, always have been), I think I have an audience who wants to listen.
+It wasn’t until I was laid off in the summer of 2017 and left to my own devices that I realized: not only do I have a lot to say (what can I say, I’m a storyteller, always have been), I think I have an audience who wants to listen.
 There was such an outpouring of people I’d lost touch with, as well as new friends, who showed interest and curiosity for not only my experiences but my worldview.
 So why not own it?
 Why not own my experiences, my desires, my points of view?

 Hence, this website and my YouTube channel.